kumahq/kuma-website/docs/docs/0.7.3/documentation/dps-and-data-model.md

 # DPs and Data Model

 When Kuma (`kuma-cp`) runs, it will be waiting for the data plane proxies to connect and register themselves.
-In order for a data plane proxy to successfully run, there must exist at least one [`Mesh`](../../policies/mesh) in Kuma.
+In order for a data plane proxy to successfully run, two things have to happen before being executed:

+* There must exist at least one [`Mesh`](../../policies/mesh) in Kuma.
 By default the system auto-generates a `default` Mesh when the control-plane is run for the first time.
+* There must exist a [`Dataplane`](#dataplane-entity) proxy entity in Kuma **before** the actual data plane proxy tries to connect to it via `kuma-dp`.

 <center>
 <img src="/images/docs/0.5.0/diagram-10.jpg" alt="" style="width: 500px; padding-top: 20px; padding-bottom: 10px;"/>
 </center>

 ::: tip
-On Universal the [`Dataplane`](#dataplane-entity) entity must be **manually** created and passed to `kuma-dp`, on Kubernetes it is **automatically** created.
+On Universal the [`Dataplane`](#dataplane-entity) entity must be **manually** created before starting `kuma-dp`, on Kubernetes it is **automatically** created.
 :::

 ## Dataplane Entity

-A `Dataplane` entity must be passed to `kuma-dp` when instance attempts to connect to the control-plane.
+A `Dataplane` entity must be created on the CP `kuma-cp` before a `kuma-dp` instance attempts to connect to the control-plane.
 On Kubernetes, this operation is fully **automated**.
 On Universal, it must be executed **manually**.

 To understand why the `Dataplane` entity is required, we must take a step back.
 As we have explained already, Kuma follow a sidecar proxy model for the data plane proxies, where we have an instance of a data plane proxy for every instance of our services.
 Each Service and DP will communicate with each other on the same machine, therefore on `127.0.0.1`.

-For example, if we have 6 replicas of a "Redis" service, then we must have one instances of `kuma-dp` running alongside each replica of the service, therefore 6 replicas of `kuma-dp` and 6 `Dataplane` entities as well.
+For example, if we have 6 replicas of a "Redis" service, then we must have one instances of `kuma-dp` running alongside each replica of the service, therefore 6 replicas of `kuma-dp` as well.

 <center>
 <img src="/images/docs/0.5.0/diagram-11.jpg" alt="" style="width: 500px; padding-top: 20px; padding-bottom: 10px;"/>